P-Newspaper/p-Newspaper/README.md

 ## Project Overview

-p-Newspaper aims to connect young people with news that matters to them.
-By leveraging a personalized stream of news based on user input, we integrate ChatGPT's API and Newspaper3k for web scraping to deliver relevant news stories from a wide array of sources.
+p-Newspaper is a web app that aims to connect young people with news that matters to them while eliminating biases.
+Integrating OpenAI API to handle user input and Newspaper3k for web scraping, p-Newspaper delivers relevant and interesting news stories from a wide array of sources, centralized on one page.

 ## Tech Stack